paritytech/polkadot-sdk/src/api/transaction_unstable_submitAndWatch.md

 The string returned by this function is opaque and its meaning can't be interpreted by the JSON-RPC client.
 It is only meant to be matched with the `subscription` field of events and potentially passed to `transaction_unstable_unwatch`.

+Once this function has been called, the server will try to propagate this transaction over the peer-to-peer network and/or include it onto the chain even if `transaction_unstable_unwatch` is called or that the JSON-RPC client disconnects.
+In other words, it is not possible to cancel submitting a transaction.

 ## Notifications format

 This function will later generate one or more notifications in the following format: